 Scammers target customers all over the world, and it’s no different for Idaho Power customers.
 Unfortunately, some individuals and companies use Idaho Power’s name inappropriately and without our permission, potentially for fraudulent purposes.

-If you’ve ever gotten a call, email, mailing or sales person at your door claiming to represent Idaho Power, here’s some important information to keep in mind:
+If you’ve ever received a call, email, mailing or sales person at your door claiming to represent Idaho Power, here’s some important information to keep in mind.

-- Require a payment for a defective meter
+- Requires a payment for a defective meter

-- Ask for same day payment via pre-paid cards such as the Green Dot MoneyPak
+- Asks for same-day payment via pre-paid cards, such as the Green Dot MoneyPak

-- Ask potential job seekers for personal information over the phone
+- Asks potential job seekers for personal information over the phone

-- Ask for direct deposit information prior to the first day of work
+- Asks for direct-deposit information before the first day of work

 - Make payment arrangements

-- Take payments over the phone using a third party vendor
+- Accept payments over the phone using a third-party vendor

 - Have convenient pay stations where customers can make payments

-- Have personnel wearing Idaho Power identification come to your home for various reasons
+- Have employees wearing Idaho Power identification come to your home for various reasons

-The Better Business Bureau recommends consumers receiving fraudulent calls use the scam tracker on its website to report scams, warn others and find more information about other scams.
+The Better Business Bureau recommends consumers who receive fraudulent calls use the scam tracker on its website to report scams, warn others and find more information about other scams.